 Illumina offers comprehensive next-generation sequencing (NGS) and array solutions that provide high-quality gene expression and transcriptome analysis data for a broad range of sample types.
-NGS-based RNA sequencing (RNA-Seq) methods can detect and quantify any active gene or transcript, including novel transcripts.
+NGS-based RNA sequencing (RNA-Seq) methods can quantify and profile any active gene or transcript, including novel transcripts.
 Expression microarray technology measures the relative activity of known, predefined genes and transcripts.

 RNA-Seq provides a unique combination of transcriptome-wide coverage, sensitivity, and accuracy for a comprehensive view of gene expression changes.
 Illumina RNA-Seq solutions provide precise measurement of strand orientation, uniform coverage, and high confidence mapping of alternate transcripts and gene fusions.
-Discover novel gene isoforms, profile expression of select target genes or the whole coding transcriptome, and accurately perform transcript abundance and fold-change measurement.
+Discover novel gene isoforms, profile gene expression for select targets of interest, analyze the whole coding transcriptome, and accurately perform transcript abundance and fold-change measurement.

 Learn more about:

 Capture the broad effects of gene expression changes using whole-transcriptome analysis with total RNA sequencing (total RNA-Seq).
 The method detects both coding and multiple forms of noncoding RNA for a comprehensive view of the entire transcriptome.
 Learn more about total RNA-Seq.

 Use the beta version of this interactive tool to explore experimental next-generation sequencing (NGS) library preparation methods compiled from the scientific literature.
 New methods will be continuously added.Find a Method